 - Recycling 1 ton of plastic saves 750 kg of oil.

-- By recycling 670 aluminum cans, you can make a bicycle
+- By recycling 670 aluminum cans you can make a bicycle

 - Recycling 1 kg of aluminum saves 8 kg of bauxite and 14 kWh of electricity.

-• Near the Zapolskaya hospital
+• Near Zapolskaya Hospital

 • Based on the results of our research, we have outlined the following steps:

 • 2.
-Create as many crafts, useful and unusual, as possible on the school grounds.
+Create as many crafts as possible, useful and unusual, on the school grounds.

 “That bird is bad,